fourstepper/ansible-linux-workstation/README.md

 - personal_ubuntu=true
 - work_ubuntu=true

-Where <the_targeted_pc> is the configuration file you have made for yourself (template available at machine_configurations/000-template.yml
+Where <the_targeted_pc> is the configuration file you have made for yourself (template available at machine_configurations/000-template.yml, with some more examples in the same folder)

-Please also review the options in the vars/ folder.

-If you are using my roles from the [ansible-workstation group](https://gitlab.com/ansible-opletal/ansible-workstation), you can include your app config files under config_files/<directory_of_app>

 ## CI Tested
 - **Debian** (testing) [![builds.sr.ht status](https://builds.sr.ht/~fourstepper/ansible-linux-workstation/commits/debian.yml.svg)](https://builds.sr.ht/~fourstepper/ansible-linux-workstation/commits/debian.yml?)